17 Spooky Things to Do in Salem MA in October

 1. Experience the Salem Haunted Happenings

-Salem Haunted Happenings is an annual celebration of Halloween and fall in New England.
 It has taken place since 1982 and gets bigger and more creative every year.
-Getting involved with the festivities is one of the ultimate things to do in Salem Massachusetts on Halloween!
+Getting involved with the festivities is hands down one of the best things to do in Salem Massachusetts on Halloween!

 The program runs throughout the entirety of October with such events as a Grand Parade and the Haunted Biz Baz Street Fair spearheading the festivities.